Kamlesh-Negi/JavaScript/03_basics/IIFE-functions.md

 ### Why use an IIFE ?
 **1. Avoid Global Variables:**
     * In JavaScript, if you create variables in the global scope, they can cause problems because they might conflict with other variables.
-    * An IIFE helps keep your variables private and prevents them from messing with other code.
+    * An IIFE helps keep your variables and functions private and prevents them from messing with other code as they cannot be accessed from outside.

  **2. Run Code Immediately:**
     * Sometimes you need to run some code right away.
 An IIFE lets you do that.